chpc-tech-eval/scc/tutorial1/AzureREADME.md

 >If it takes time to appear, just keep refreshing.

 ## Launch a New Instance
-From the Azure dashboard, navigate to `Virtual machines -> Create -> Azure virtual machine.` Within the new window (as shown below), assign an appropriate name which will describe what the VM's intended purpose is meant to be and help you to remember it's primary function.
+From the Azure dashboard, navigate to `Virtual machines` &rarr; `Create` &rarr; `Azure virtual machine`.
+Within the new window (as shown below), assign an appropriate name which will describe what the VM's intended purpose is meant to be and help you to remember it's primary function.
 In this case, a suitable name for your instance would be <b>headnode</b>.

 <p align="center"><img alt="Creating a VM (headnode)." src="./resources/instance.png" height="400"/></p>

-Under **Resource Group**, pick the one created earlier with the SSH Key and under *Region*, pick `South Africa North`.
+Under *Resource Group* pick the one created earlier with the SSH Key and under *Region* pick `South Africa North`.

 ## Linux Flavours and Distributions
 Each team can choose the Linux distribution they are most comfortable with.

 > [!NOTE]
 > Below is a summary of Linux distributions to help you make an informed decision.
-Click the heading to reveal it's contents.
+Click the heading to reveal its contents.

 <details>
 <summary><b>Summary of Linux Distributions</b></summary>